synapticloop/panl/README.md

 ## 1.3.0 - Fluffy stuff (codename `billowing-feather`) **UNDER DEVELOPMENT**

 - New Features
   - Added in lookahead query handler for Solr panl including panl results viewer lookahead
+  - Added in `OR SEPARATOR` facets so that `OR` facets can be separated with a string and only have one LPSE code.